shprink/conferences/2017/introduction-to-ionic/slides/Ionic.md

         <h1 style="color:#fff; margin:0">Ionic Creator</h1>
     </div>
     <aside class="notes">
         <b>Ionic Creator is a service to prototype application with a drag and drop interface.
 You can drag and drop components, you can test your app live and when you are happy with you can export the code.
-This is super helpful for people that do not know how to code but want to focus on the user experience before developing anything.</b>
+This is super helpful for people that do not know how to code but want to focus on the user experience before handing over to developers.</b>
     </aside>
 </section>